 Optimally, the thyroid gland produces T4 and T3 in an approximately 4:1 ratio.

 When there is sufficient T3, the body will convert excess T4 into a compound known as reverse T3.
 This compound is inactive, and serves to protect the body from excessive overstimulation by thyroid hormone.
 It can bind to receptors where T3 would normally bind, however it does not stimulate the receptor as T3 would.
 In some cases, the body may actually convert T4 excessively into reverse T3, which can result in metabolic abnormalities.
 This condition should be screened for whenever signs and symptoms (including low body temperature) are present in fertility patients.

 These are antibodies against an enzyme known as Thyroid Peroxidase.
 Thyroid peroxidase is involved in the conversion of T4 to T3.
 If antibodies exist, this can cause a conversion disorder which results in hypothyroidism.

 These are antibodies directed against a protein known as Thyroglobulin.
 Thyroglobulin is present in the thyroid gland and is essential for the production of thyroid hormones.
 These antibodies can trigger destruction of the thyroid gland.

 Normal Levels: <20

-Treatment for thyroid conditions can involve thyroid hormones, nutritional supplements, amino acids and herbal medicines, depending on which type of thyroid condition is present.
-Naturopathic treatment for thyroid is often integrated with conventional thyroid medications when needed to optimize response for fertility concerns.
+Treatment can involve hormones, nutritional supplements, amino acids and herbal medicines, depending on which type of condition is present.
+Naturopathic treatment for thyroid is often integrated with conventional medications when needed to optimize response for fertility concerns.